RaspAP/raspap-docs/docs/faq.md

 ## <a name="pihole"></a>How do I integrate RaspAP with Pi-hole?
 There have been several discussions around integrating RaspAP with Pi-hole, with the end goal of hosting a complete AP and ad-blocker on a single device.
 Both projects rely on `dnsmasq`, so integration between them is tricky.
 There are now several options available to users of RaspAP.

-One option is to configure RaspAP to use a Pi-Hole installation on a separate device.
+1. The first option is to configure RaspAP to use a Pi-Hole installation on a separate device.
 Go to RaspAP's **DHCP Server** > **Advanced** page and enable the "Upstream DNS Server" option, add your Pi-Hole's DNS, save settings and restart dnsmasq.

-Alternatively, you can run Pi-Hole and RaspAP on the same device by operating RaspAP in bridged mode.
+2. Alternatively, you can run Pi-Hole and RaspAP on the same device by operating RaspAP in bridged mode.
 Go to RaspAP's **Hotspot** > **Advanced settings** page, enable the "Bridged AP mode" option and restart your hotspot.

+3. Install Pi-Hole in a [Docker container](https://hub.docker.com/r/pihole/pihole) and proceed with a normal installation of RaspAP on the same device.

-Finally, and by popular demand, RaspAP has released its own [ad blocking facility](/adblock/) with support for custom blocklists.
+4. Finally, and by popular demand, RaspAP has released its own [ad blocking facility](/adblock/) with support for custom blocklists.

 ## <a name="adguard"></a>Can I integrate RaspAP with Adguard Home?
 Yes, you can run RaspAP and [Adguard Home](https://github.com/AdguardTeam/AdGuardHome) on the same device.
 Change Adguard Home’s listening port to `5300` and bind to `127.0.0.1`, then go to RaspAP's > **DHCP Server** > **Advanced** page and enable the "Upstream DNS Server".
 Add `127.0.0.1#5300` as an upstream DNS Server.
 Save settings and restart dnsmasq.
 Tip via [@firestrife23](https://github.com/RaspAP/raspap-webgui/issues/542#issuecomment-609078400)